 With its rotating bezel, the Samsung Galaxy Watch3 is a smartwatch that doesn’t look like it.
 Nevertheless, it will comfortably fit the boardroom and the gym.
 For Android fans, the choice is clear.
 The watch face comes in 2 sizes, 41mm or 45mm.
 Packed with fitness and health features, the performances are in line with a modern and premium smartwatch.
 Like the Apple watch, it will detect atrial fibrillation, tachycardia, and bradycardia.
 In addition, its 340 mAh battery is rated for two full days.

 Price when reviewed: $329.00

 The Fitbit Sense is the latest model offered by Fitbit.
-It includes ECG readings and all you can expect from a fitness watch, but where it really shines is for stress measurement.
+It includes ECG readings and all you can expect from a fitness watch, but where it shines is for stress measurement.
 Using an Electro Dermal Activity (EDA) sensor will detect your stress level and skin temperature.
 Some users have reported issues with the side inductive button that will activate unintentionally, but it offers all you can expect from the competitors when it comes to ECG.

 Sense by Fitbit